nopnop2002/esp-idf-cc1101/README.md

 - Manchester encoding configuration
 - Wireless modulation method

 You need to use [this](https://github.com/veonik/arduino-cc1101) when communicating with the Arduino environment.
+Communication with other libraries is not guaranteed.

 # Comparison of cc2500 and cc1101